Evidence Tools

 Overview.
-Case management plays a crucial role in supporting pregnant women experiencing homelessness by providing comprehensive and individualized assistance to address their unique needs and challenges.
-By offering personalized support, advocacy, and access to essential services, case management plays a vital role in supporting pregnant women experiencing homelessness to improve their circumstances, enhance their well-being, and create a stable environment for themselves and their children.[1]
+Case management plays a crucial role in supporting pregnant homeless women by providing comprehensive and individualized assistance to address their unique needs and challenges.
+By offering personalized support, support, and access to essential services, case management plays a vital role in empowering pregnant homeless women to improve their circumstances, enhance their well-being, and create a stable environment for themselves and their children.[1]

 Source.
 Peer-Reviewed Literature